Autumn falls into color at Grandfather Mountain

 “Our goal is to inspire inquiry,” said Amy Renfranz, director of education and natural resources for the Grandfather Mountain Stewardship Foundation, the nonprofit organization that owns and operates the Linville, N.C., nature park.
 “During the ramble, we want our guests to explore more and learn more, so they can fully appreciate the beauty they’re seeing.”

 The Fall Color Ramble culminates with a celebration of fall color on Saturday, Oct.
-13, featuring nature programs for all ages, including leaf-printing for children, and guided hikes for guests of all ages and abilities.
+12, featuring nature programs for all ages, including leaf-printing for children and guided hikes for guests of all ages and abilities.

 “If you’re interested in learning about the natural phenomenon of fall colors and the changing of leaves, you’re in luck,” Renfranz said.

 Hikes will be offered throughout the day, starting at the Nature Museum.
-The park will also host special guests from the U.S. Forest Service and the scientific community, including Dr. Howie Neufeld, professor of biology at Appalachian State University and North Carolina’s esteemed “Fall Color Guy.”
+The park will also host special guests from the scientific community, including Dr. Howie Neufeld, professor of biology at Appalachian State University and North Carolina’s esteemed “Fall Color Guy.”

 “The ramble will help bring to light why fall color is such a spectacular time of year,” Renfranz said.